hannesdatta/course-odcm/content/docs/tutorials/_index.md

 {{< hint info >}}
 __Tutorials still to be updated__

-The structure of the tutorials will be updated for the Fall 2021 edition of the course.
+The content of some of the tutorials will still be updated for the Fall 2021 edition of the course.

 {{< /hint >}}